phetsims/query-string-machine/README.md

 Machine values can be obtained by calling `QueryStringMachine.get`, which supports the following types:

 ### boolean
 Type: 'boolean' returns a primitive boolean value.
-Note this is a boolean value, not a string.
+Note this of type boolean, not string.
 ```js

 var audio = QueryStringMachine.get( 'audio', { type: 'boolean' } );